In-Person School FAQs

 What safety protocols are in place?

-Buildings and buses will be disinfected with hospital-grade electrostatic spray units daily/nightly.
-Also, alcohol-based hand sanitizing stations have been placed in buildings, classrooms, and school buses.
+Buildings and buses are disinfected with hospital-grade electrostatic spray units daily/nightly.
+Also, alcohol-based hand sanitizing stations have been placed in buildings, classrooms, and on school buses.
 Each building also has social distancing signage and specific hallway/bathroom procedures.
 Employees and substitute teachers are required to complete a Daily Health Screen form on the district’s website before entering any HSD building.
 Additionally, Parents are asked to monitor their student for symptoms each day before sending their student to school.

 Are face masks required?